-On 6 December 2007, Rabobank announced that it had agreed a plan to take the assets of Tango Finance Limited ("Tango"), a structured investment vehicle ("SIV"), which Rabobank sponsors, onto its balance sheet.
+On 6 December 2007, Rabobank Group announced that it had agreed a plan to take the assets of Tango Finance Limited ("Tango"), a structured investment vehicle ("SIV"), which Rabobank Group sponsors, onto its balance sheet.
 Tango, as other SIVs, has experienced funding challenges in recent months.
-Since Rabobank believes there is no immediate prospect of the funding situation for SIVs improving in 2008 and to prevent a potential sale of high quality assets, the bank was prepared to take the remaining assets of Tango onto its balance sheet early 2008.
+Since Rabobank Group believes there is no immediate prospect of the funding situation for SIVs improving in 2008 and to prevent a potential sale of high quality assets, Rabobank Group was prepared to take the remaining assets of Tango onto its balance sheet early 2008.
 Despite market conditions, Tango has funded itself successfully through a combination of asset sales, repo transactions and allowing income note investors to redeem income notes in exchange for buying portfolios of assets.
-Such investors purchased more than €5 billion in assets, and Rabobank took the remaining assets (€4.8 billion) on its balance sheet in 2008.
-The impact of purchasing those assets on the balance sheet of Rabobank and its solvency is not material.
+Such investors purchased more than \in 5 billion in assets, and Rabobank Group took the remaining assets (\notin 4.8 billion) on its balance sheet in 2008.
+As per 30 June 2008, these assets amount to \notin 4.1 billion.
+The impact of purchasing those assets on the balance sheet of Rabobank Group and its solvency is not material.